 Jane Austen, born in the south of England in 1775, remains one of the world’s most beloved authors.
 Her six novels, including Sense and Sensibility (1811) and Pride and Prejudice (1813), are staples of the screen and stage, their characters as alive today as they were in her imagination.

-The sounds of birds, crickets, and a rare 17th century zither fill the Studio.
-Items for keeping crickets and songbirds—cages, feeding dishes, and ticklers—are presented with mounted illustrations of favorite birds.
+The sounds of birds, crickets, and a rare 17th century zither filled the Studio.
+Items for keeping crickets and songbirds—cages, feeding dishes, and ticklers—were presented with mounted illustrations of favorite birds.

 Mend with me was a series of participatory sock darning lessons led by artist Emmett Ramstad in four distinct period rooms during the month of February in conjunction with his MAEP exhibition.

-2015 – Mushi Boshi in the Japanese Formal Audience Hall (Shoin) / Gallery 222
+2015: Mushi Boshi in the Japanese Formal Audience Hall (Shoin)

-On view in the Queen Anne Room is an 18th century textile that was made in India for the English market by traditional artisans skilled in making colorful cotton cloth, or “chintz.”
+This 18th century textile was made in India for the English market by traditional artisans skilled in making colorful cotton cloth, or “chintz.”
 Soon after European export companies were established in India in the 1600s, chintzes found their way into elite homes as curtains, bed coverings, and eventually clothing, transforming European taste and material culture.
-Come see this intricately dyed cloth in its 18th century English “home away from home.”

 In the pastel at left, the Comtesse d’Yanville has gathered her children in an elite French home dressed top to bottom in Chinese textiles.